Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: The Pianist Transformer Framework

-With a model that comprehends musical context, we then perform Supervised Fine-Tuning (SFT) to teach it how to translate this understanding into a performance.
-This stage learns the explicit mapping from the latent structural cues to the subtle, continuous parameters of human expression.
+\textbf{Supervised Fine-tuning.} With a model that comprehends musical context, we then perform Supervised Fine-Tuning (SFT) to teach it how to translate this understanding into a performance.
+This stage learns to map the latent representations of the score to continuous performance parameters that govern expressive timing, dynamics, and articulation.

 The SFT is framed as a sequence-to-sequence learning task on aligned score-performance pairs.
 The encoder processes the score's token sequence, while the decoder is trained to autoregressively generate the corresponding performance sequence by minimizing a standard cross-entropy loss.
-This fine-tuning stage grounds the model's expressive decisions, such as variations in timing and dynamics, in the deep musical understanding it acquired during pre-training.